Azure/azure-functions-durable-python/docs/openai_agents/getting-started.md

 pip install -r requirements.txt
 ```

+> Compatibility note: This integration has been tested with the exact OpenAI package versions defined in the sample app at `samples-v2/openai_agents/requirements.txt` (currently `openai==1.107.3` and `openai-agents==0.3.0`).
+The OpenAI ecosystem evolves quickly and newer releases may introduce breaking changes.
+If you encounter unexpected errors, try pinning to those specific versions first to verify whether the issue is due to a version mismatch before filing an issue.

 ### Configuring Durable Task Scheduler Backend

 **Durable Task Scheduler is the preferred backend** for this integration as it provides enhanced performance, better observability, and simplified local development.
 While not a hard requirement, it's strongly recommended for production workloads.